Late preterm infant: How much

+Due to lower capacity for feed volume and lower sucking ability relative to infants born at full term, late preterm infants may require more frequent feeding.
+Failure of the infant to adequately feed can contribute to the development of jaundice.

-Colostrum Production
+Colostrum production

-Colostrum production can range from 26 to 56 mL the first day to 113-185 mL for day two.
+Colostrum production can range from 26 to 56 mL the first day to 113–185 mL for day two.
 Although colostrum production is not voluminous, it can still meet the needs of the newborn.